-Current Carrying Amount Current Principal Balance Number of Loans WA FICO Score ^(A) WA Coupon WA Maturity (months) Average Loan Age (months) Three Month Average CPR ^(B) Three Month Average CRR ^(C) Three Month Average CDR ^(D) Three Month Average Recapture Rate Total / Weighted Average \$ 369,162 \$53,494,378 429,903 720 4.7 % 226 161 6.6 % 6.1 % 0.5 % 14.8 % Collateral Characteristics Delinquency Loans in 90+ Days ^(E) Foreclosure REO ans in cruptcy Total / Weighted Average ^(F) 0.8 % 1 .7 % 0.6 9 6 0.2 %
+Conater at Characteristics Current Carrying Amount Current Principal Balance Number of Loans WA FICO Score (A) WA Coupon WA Maturity (months) Average Loan Age (months) Three Month Average CPR (B) Three Month Average CRR (C) Three Month Average CDR (D) Three Month Average Recapture Rate Total / Weighted Average \$ 369,162 \$53,494,378 429,903 720 4.7 % 226 161 6.6 % 6.1 % 0.5 % 14.8 %

-Total / Weighted Average ^(F)

-(A) Based on the weighted average of information provided by the loan serv when loans are refinanced or become delinquent.

-Represents the annualized rate of the prepayments during the quarter as a percentage of the total principal balance of the pool.
-(B)

-- (C)

-- (D)

-- (E)

-- Weighted averages exclude collateral information for which collateral data was not available as of the report date.
-(F)

-Collateral Characteristics
+Collateral Ch aracteristics Delinquency 90+ Days (E) Loans in Foreclosure REO Loans in Bankruptcy Total / Weighted Average (F) 0.8 % 1.7 % 0.6 % 0.2 %

-rvicer on a monthly basis.
-The loan servicer generally updates the FICO score

-Represents the annualized rate of the voluntary prepayments during the quarter as a percentage of the total principal balance of the pool.

-Represents the annualized rate of the involuntary prepayments (defaults) during the quarter as a percentage of the total principal balance of the pool.
-Represents the percentage of the total principal balance of the pool that corresponds to loans that are delinquent by 90 or more days.
+- (A) Based on the weighted average of information provided by the loan servicer on a monthly basis.
+The loan servicer generally updates the FICO score when loans are refinanced or become delinquent. - (B) Represents the annualized rate of the prepayments during the quarter as a percentage of the total principal balance of the pool. - (C) Represents the annualized rate of the voluntary prepayments during the quarter as a percentage of the total principal balance of the pool. - (D) Represents the annualized rate of the involuntary prepayments (defaults) during the quarter as a percentage of the total principal balance of the pool. - (E) Represents the percentage of the total principal balance of the pool that corresponds to loans that are delinquent by 90 or more days. - (F) Weighted averages exclude collateral information for which collateral data was not available as of the report date.